bobbingwide/oik-clone/README.md

 3. Clone on update meta box - Previously cloned

 ## Upgrade Notice
+# 1.0-beta.0601
+Improved discovery of target post using slug.

 # 1.0-beta.0511
 Required where the target doesn't have oik-fields active.
 Now partially internationalized, with support for the bbboing language ( bb_BB locale ).